2010 Building Project

 Suite of first floor galleries, Matsudaira Wing

 The South London Gallery’s building project opened to the public in June 2010.
-Designed by 6a architects, the project has expanded the gallery into a previously derelict neighbouring three-storey house to create the Matsudaira Wing which comprises a suite of three galleries, the Outset Artists’ Flat, a bookshop, a café and double height events space.
+Designed by 6a architects, the project expanded the gallery into a previously derelict neighbouring three-storey house to create the Matsudaira Wing which comprises a suite of three galleries, the Outset Artists’ Flat, a bookshop, a café and double height events space.
 This is complemented by the beautiful Fox Garden, designed by Fraser & Morris, which leads to the Clore Studio at the rear of the site.
 The Clore Studio provides a flexible space for education workshops, talks, film screenings and private hire.

-Responses to the South London Gallery’s building project have been overwhelmingly positive and the impact has exceeded our expectations with an increase in annual visitor numbers from 25,000 to 140,000.
+Over the past six years responses to the South London Gallery’s building project have been overwhelmingly positive and the impact has exceeded our expectations with an increase in annual visitor numbers from 25,000 to 140,000.
 Most importantly, the project has enabled the gallery to significantly develop its work of inspiring interest in and engagement with contemporary art among a broad range of audiences through an expanded programme of exhibitions, live art events and education activities.

 With thanks to the Building Project Team: